agera-sdk/previous-version-2/README.md

 // is **inherited** by children. node.set_skin(Some(custom_skin));
 ```
   - Skins are divided by node kind.
 That is, a specific style applies to a specific node kind.
+Only native node kinds have applicable skins.
   - Skins are described in Rust code.
   - _RenderingTarget:_ The `RenderingTarget` can be constructed manually, however the application comes with its own.
-    - The `Rende`
     - The `RenderingTarget` can only render Rialight nodes, a RGB pixel rectangle and a RGBA (transparent) pixel rectangle.
 This includes 3D nodes.
 Separate methods are used: `render_2d`, `render_3d`, `render_rgb_grid`, `render_rgba_grid`.
     - Support rendering a 3D world from different viewpoints at the same rendering target at different rectangles inside a `RenderingTarget`, useful for multiple cameras.
       - I think this might involve generating triangles from the 3D nodes and subtracting parts of these triangles that overflow the viewpoint rectangle.